Imperium42/discord-rpc/README.md

 ## Disclaimer

 I just started learning this.
 There's probably a better way to do this.
-However, it's (currently) THE first/only doc on the internet that specifically/simply shows you how to set this up within Unity, so it's better than nothing and hopefully a starting point for you!
+However, it's (currently) THE first/only doc on the internet that specifically/simply shows you how to set this up within Unity that works out of the box, so it's better than nothing and hopefully a starting point for you!

 ## This Forking Changed My Life